things to do in Kona

 Ocean Rider Seahorse farm

-Set on the Big Island’s northwestern coastline in Kailua-Kona town, the Ocean Rider farm offers visitors an up-close look at these gentle giants as they go about their everyday lives – from eating and socializing to giving birth and (of course) swimming around in their tanks.
+Admire over 25 different species and watch them go about their everyday lives – from eating and socializing to giving birth and (of course) swimming around in their tanks.
 Operating since 1998 under the mission to save the seahorse and the coral reefs in which they live, rest assured that your visit here will be both educational and eco-friendly.

 Insightful tours of the 3-acre oceanfront farm are available daily.
 Visitors can choose between group tours and those more private, as well as sign up for surf safari lessons if you’re looking to add some adventure to the menu.
 Either way, as America’s only seahorse aqua farm, don’t miss out on this one-of-a-kind experience on your trip to Kona!

-10 – Spend a day exploring Kaloko-Honokōhau National Historical Park
+10 – Explore Kaloko-Honokōhau National Historical Park

 Kaloko-Honokōhau National Historical Park